Syndicalism: Legacy

-The Nationalist victory in the Spanish Civil War put an end to syndicalism as a mass movement.
-Immediately after World War II, there were attempts to rekindle anarcho-syndicalism in Germany, but they were thwarted by Cold War anti-communism, Stalinism, and a failure to attract newer younger activists.
+The Nationalist faction victory in the Spanish Civil War put an end to syndicalism as a mass movement.
+Immediately after World War II, there were attempts to rekindle anarcho-syndicalism in Germany; these were thwarted by Cold War anti-communism, Stalinism, and a failure to attract newer younger activists.
 Syndicalists maintained some influence in Latin American labor movements into the 1970s.
-The protest movements of the late 1960s saw renewed interest in syndicalism by activists in Germany, the US, and Britain.
-During its Hot Autumn of 1969, Italy experienced labor actions reminiscent of syndicalism, but syndicalists did not actually exert any influence, according to Carl Levy.
-In the 1980s, in communist Poland, the trade union Solidarity (Solidarność), though not strictly syndicalist, attracted masses of dissident workers by reviving many syndicalist ideas and practices.
+The protest movements of the late 1960s saw renewed interest in syndicalism by activists in Germany, the United States, and Britain.
+During its Hot Autumn of 1969, Italy experienced labor actions reminiscent of syndicalism; according to Carl Levy, syndicalists did not actually exert any influence.
+During the 1980s in the Polish People's Republic, the trade union Solidarity (Solidarność), even though not strictly syndicalist, attracted masses of dissident workers by reviving many syndicalist ideas and practices.
+European anarcho-syndicalist unions declined after World War II.
+The Swedish SAC Syndikalisterna remained one of the few active IWA affiliates.

-The IWA exists to this day, but with very little influence.
+The IWA exists to this day, albeit with very little influence.
 At most, it is a "flicker of history, the custodian of doctrine" according to Wayne Thorpe.
 Among its member organizations is the British Solidarity Federation, which was formed in 1950, originally named the Syndicalist Workers' Federation.
-The German Free Workers' Union (Freie Arbeiterinnen- und Arbeiter-Union, FAU) was formed to carry on the FAUD's tradition in 1977, but has a membership of just 350 as of 2011.
+The German Free Workers' Union (Freie Arbeiterinnen- und Arbeiter-Union, FAU) was formed to carry on the FAUD's tradition in 1977; it has a membership of just 350 as of 2011.
 It left the IWA in 2018 to form the International Confederation of Labor (ICL).
 Spain has several syndicalist federations, including the CNT, which has around 50,000 members as of 2018.
-It, too, was a member of the IWA until 2018, when it joined the FAU in forming the ICT.
-After being defeated in the Civil War, tens of thousands of CNT militants went into exile, mostly in France.
+It, too, was a member of the IWA until 2018, when it joined the FAU in forming the ICL.
+After being defeated in the civil war, tens of thousands of CNT militants went into exile, mostly in France.
 In exile, the organization atrophied, with just 5,000 mostly older members by 1960.
-During Spain's transition to democracy, the CNT was revived with a peak membership of over 300,000 in 1978.
-However, it was soon weakened, first by accusations of having been involved in the bombing of a nightclub, then by a schism.
+During the Spanish transition to democracy, the CNT was revived with a peak membership of over 300,000 in 1978; however, it was soon weakened, first by accusations of having been involved in the Scala affair (bombing of a nightclub), then by a schism.
 Members who favored participation in state-sponsored union elections left and formed an organization they would eventually name the General Confederation of Labor (Confederación General del Trabajo, CGT).
 Despite these concessions, the CGT still views itself as an anarcho-syndicalist organization and has around 100,000 members as of 2018.